One Health (Online Learning) MSc, PgDip (ICL), PgCert (ICL), PgProfDev

 Find out more about the benefits and practicalities of studying for an online degree:

-The MSc One Health programme is delivered part-time by Online Learning (OL), over a maximum period of six years.
+The MSc One Health programme is delivered part-time by online learning, over a maximum period of six years.

-The programme begins in September and is structured to allow progression via Certificate, Diploma and MSc; however, it is also possible to finish at the Certificate or Diploma level.
+The programme begins in September and is structured to allow progression through Certificate, Diploma and MSc.
+However, it is also possible to finish at the Certificate or Diploma level.

 The Certificate is usually studied over 1-2 years, the Diploma 2-4 years and the full Masters can take from between 3-6 years to complete, depending on how much time you have to dedicate to studying per academic year.